Estadi Comunal d'Andorra la Vella

 The Estadi Comunal d'Andorra la Vella is a small football stadium in Andorra la Vella, the capital of Andorra.
-The stadium has a capacity of 1300.
+The stadium has a capacity of 1,249.
+It was built in 1990.
 The stadium also has a running track.
-The Estadi Comunal d'Andorra la Vella and the Camp d’Esports d’Aixovall together host all games from Andorra's two highest football competitions, the Primera Divisió and the Segona Divisió.
+The Estadi Comunal d'Andorra la Vella and the Camp d'Esports d'Aixovall together host all games from Andorra's two highest football competitions, the Primera Divisió and the Segona Divisió.
 It also hosted all Andorra national football team games until the opening of the Estadi Nacional in 2014.